Sarfaraz214/StructuredStreamingMongo/README.md

 # StructuredStreamingMongoDB

-This project focuses on end-to-end streaming data processing using Spark Structured Streaming and storing the result into MongoDB.
+This project focuses on end-to-end streaming data processing using Spark Structured Streaming and storing the result into MongoDB and vice-versa.

 A high level overview of the project would be:
 	a.
 Kafka Producer will read data from a streaming source and publish it into a Kafka Topic.